Removing black-hole singularities with nonlinear electrodynamics

-It is well known that the concept of black hole has been considered very fascinating by scientists even before the introduction of Einstein's general relativity (see \cite{key-1} for an historical review).
-However, an unsolved problem concerning such objects is the presence of a space-time singularity in their core.
-Such a problem was present starting by the first historical papers concerning black holes \cite{key-2,key-3,key-4} and was generalized in the famous paper by Penrose \cite{key-5}.
-It is a common opinion that this problem could be solved when a correct quantum gravity theory will be, finally, constructed (see \cite{key-6} for recent developments).
+It is well known that the concept of black hole has been considered very fascinating by scientists even before the introduction of Einstein\textquoteright{}s general relativity (see Ref. \cite{key-1} for a historical review).
+However, an unsolved problem concerning such objects is the presence of a spacetime singularity in their core.
+Such a problem was present starting by the first historical papers concerning black holes \cite{key-2}-\cite{key-4} and was generalized in the famous paper by Penrose \cite{key-5}.
+It is a common opinion that this problem could be solved when a correct quantum gravity theory will be, finally, constructed (see Ref. \cite{key-6} for recent developments).

-In this Letter, we propose a way to remove black hole singularities at a classical level.
+In this letter, we propose a way to remove black hole singularities at a classical level.
 The idea is to use a particular nonlinear electrodynamics Lagrangian to address this issue.
-Such Lagrangian has been recently used in various analysis in astrophysics, like surface of neutron stars \cite{key-7} and pulsars \cite{key-8}, and also on cosmological \cite{key-9} contexts.
-In particular, we will adapt the cosmological analysis in \cite{key-9} to the black hole case.
-The analysis will be improved by applying the Oppenheimer-Volkoff Equation \cite{key-15} to the black hole case.
-In this way, we show that the density singularity of a black hole is removed too.
-At the end, fixed the radius of the star, the final density depends only on $\rho_{\gamma}$, a $\emph{ quintessential density term}$ which will be introduced in the following, and also on the star mass.
+Such Lagrangian has been recently used in various analyses in astrophysics, like surface of neutron stars \cite{key-7} and pulsars \cite{key-8} and also on cosmological contexts \cite{key-9}.
+In particular, we will adapt the cosmological analysis in Ref. \cite{key-9} to the black hole case.
+The analysis will be improved by applying the Oppenheimer\textendash{}Volkoff equation \cite{key-15} to the black hole case.
+In this way, we show that the density singularity of a black hole is also removed.
+At the end, fixed the radius of the star, the final density depends only on $\rho_{\gamma}$, a a \emph{quintessential density term} which will be introduced in the following, and also on the star mass.

-At this point it is very important to provide to the potential readers of the Letter some elements that were part of our motivations for using NonLinear Electrodynamics (NLED) in the search for physical methods to eliminate the black hole singularity in general relativity \cite{key-19}.
+At this point it is very important to provide to the reader some elements that were part of our motivations for using NonLinear Electrodynamics (NLED) in the search for physical methods to eliminate the black hole singularity in general relativity \cite{key-19}.
 Those elements provide a good guide to understand the formal analysis that we are going to present below.